OpenAutomationThings/librePAXOnlineConfigure/README.md

 The Excel based PlantPAX Online Configure Tool provided by Rockwell only works if you have a PAID license for RSLinx Enterprise (or FactoryTalk Gateway) to use the OPC/DDE connections.

 # How does it work?
-It uses LibreOffice's scripting environment to call some python scripts use a well written python driver/library that interacts with the processor.
+It uses LibreOffice's scripting environment to call some python scripts that use a well written python driver/library that interacts with the processor.

 ## How well does it work?
 Pretty well!
 It's a bit slow with the massive number of parameters and can cause Libreoffice to hang, but it still seems to read/write correctly.
+If you hit wait, it still seems to finish correctly.

 # Development/Testing Notes